editorconfig/specification/index.rst

 File Format
 ===========

-EditorConfig uses an INI file format.
+EditorConfig uses a strict EditorConfig-INI file format.
 In an EditorConfig file (usually named ``.editorconfig``), all beginning whitespace on each line is considered irrelevant.
 Each line must be one of the following:

 - Blank: contains only whitespace characters.
 - Comment: starts with a ``;`` or a ``#``.
-   - Inline comments are not supported.
+   - Inserting a ``#`` or ``;`` after non-whitespace characters in a line (i.e., inline) will not be parsed as a comment; in fact, it will be considered part of the section name, declaration key or value in which it was inserted.
 - Section Header: starts with a ``[`` and ends with a ``]``.
    - May not use any non-whitespace characters outside of the surrounding brackets.